The History of Wicca

 Witchcraft is a belief system that works on the premise of free will whilst also focusing on continual learning and studying how nature and our souls are intertwined.
 It believes in the divinity of everything that has been created and attaches a spiritual importance to this.
 Another very important aspect is the sense of personal responsibility as it tells us that we are responsible for our choices and our actions.
 There is no opportunity in Witchcraft to blame external factors for our choices, or for any weaknesses in our nature or in our deeds.
 This means that if we make a mistake or act in a negative way, then we must take responsibility for this and may not blame others for our poor decisions.
 We then need to accept the consequences of these actions, knowing that we are the ones to blame.

 Witchcraft focuses on the seasons, the phases of the moon, and the cycles found in nature.
 It encourages use to worship and celebrate our own spiritual feelings as well as the concept of the divine.
-In this way those who follow Witchcraft are not subordinate or subservient to any deities but are focused on spirituality, harmony, and balance with everything around them, including the divine.
+In this way, those who follow Witchcraft are not subordinate or subservient to any deities but are focused on spirituality, harmony, and balance with everything around them, including the divine.

-In Witchcraft spells are used to promote harmony, balance, love, healing, guidance, and creativity.
+In Witchcraft, spells are used to promote harmony, balance, love, healing, guidance, and creativity.
 Some examples of spells or potions that may be used in Witchcraft include tonics to cure a headache or a cold, or other remedies to help heal the body.
 There is an emphasis on learning about the natural world and how to use elements found in nature for remedies.
-This is seen as being the natural order of things rather than using synthetic substances created by humans, unless the circumstances truly call for it.
+This is seen as being the natural order of things rather than using synthetic substances created by humans unless the circumstances truly call for it.

 In Wicca we believe in spirits called the One, Goddess, and God, which are present in everything around us.
 This means that their presence is felt in the earth, sea, rain, trees, flowers, and so on.
 As a result, we must respect everything on the earth as the divine.
 Both the seen and the unseen are equally important and we must honor both accordingly.

-In Wicca we celebrate everything that is a gift from nature including the moon and sun cycles.
+In Wicca, we celebrate everything that is a gift from nature including the moon and sun cycles.
 In turn, we need to learn how the cycles of nature also connect to our inner selves.
 Only then will we find balance and harmony.
 We can learn how to find this inner peace from everything around us like seas, river, lakes, meadows, trees, mountains, and all the animals that share our world.
 One of the founding principles of Wicca is a respect for the earth that has sadly been lost in our world.

 Another key concept in the Wicca faith is the importance of the elements- namely earth, air, wind, and fire.
 These elements are known to come together to create life and can teach us much about nature and the world around us.

 One of the important lessons in Wicca is that freedom of thought is paramount.
-As a result there is no emphasis on conversion.
+As a result, there is no emphasis on conversion.
 We believe that people have the right to choose which path they wish to follow and that others may choose to live differently than us.
 After years of persecution, it is important that we extend religious tolerance to all those around us.
-Should we come into contact with those who wish to learn about Wicca, then we must use our wisdom and share everything that we have learnt.
+Should we come into contact with those who wish to learn about Wicca, then we must use our wisdom and share everything that we have learned.
 Wicca is a personal choice and a life journey, and the Goddess can appear to different people in different ways and at different times.
-We are respectful of all religions and any spiritual practices of others, if they also follow the premise of ‘Harm None’.
+We are respectful of all religions and any spiritual practices of others if they also follow the premise of ‘Harm None’.

 Some myths about Witchcraft: